-This study used a qualitative approach as it aims to uncover the meaning of the measurement [12] with a combining Netnography design and Netnography is an integrated method designed specifically to examine communications including blogosphere online the (blogging), such as microblogging, video casting, podcasting, social networking sites.
+This study used a qualitative approach as it aims to uncover the meaning of the measurement [12] with a design combining Netnography and MDA.
+Netnography is an integrated method designed specifically to examine communications including online such as the blogosphere (blogging), microblogging, video casting, podcasting, social networking sites.
 It is also addressed as online or virtual ethnography.

 The sources of data in this study were DIY travel agent websites and informants which consisted of 1 owner, 2 managers, and 1 head of the DIY tourism association.
 In specific, the researchers focused only on the first pages to take the data since they had a significant role to attract potential tourists to explore the websites.
 There were 12 websites owned by 12 travel agents that had been selected as the sample using purposive sampling.
-Furthermore, several criteria were applied to determine these websites consisted of: (1) those found in the first five pages of Google using keywords "Tour and Travel Agents in Yogyakarta", (2) had the main office in DIY by checking their addresses, phone numbers, and/ or maps, (3) employed at least English as of communication across cultures means (intercultural), (4) were active during the time of research, and (5) offered and pictured DIY only on their first pages of the websites.
+Furthermore, several criteria were applied to determine these websites consisted of: (1) those found in the first five pages of Google using keywords 'Tour and Travel Agents in Yogyakarta", (2) had the main office in DIY by checking their addresses, phone numbers, and/ or maps, (3) employed at least English as means of communication across (intercultural), (4) were active during the time of research, and (5) offered and pictured DIY only on their first pages of the websites.